2.1 What is the stock market?

 - Corporate’s don’t use the markets to unduly benefit themselves (Example – Satyam Computers)

 - Small retail investors interests are protected

 - Large investors with huge cash pile should not manipulate the markets

-Given the above objectives it becomes imperative for SEBI to regulate the following entities.
+Given the above objectives, it becomes imperative for SEBI to regulate the following entities.
 All the entities mentioned below are directly involved in the stock markets.
-A malpractice by anyone of the following entities can disrupt what is otherwise a harmonious market in India.
+Malpractice by anyone of the following entities can disrupt what is otherwise a harmonious market in India.

 |Entity||Example of companies||What do they do?||In simpler words|

 |Credit Rating Agency (CRA)||CRISIL, ICRA, CARE||They rate the credit worthiness of corporate and governments||If a corporate or Govt entity wants to avail loan, CRA checks if the entity is worthy of giving a loan|

 |Debenture Trustees||Almost all banks in India||Act as a trustee to corporate debenture||When companies want to raise a loan they can issue debenture against which they promise to pay an interest.
 These debentures can be subscribed by public.
 A Debenture Trustee ensures that the